deephdc/deep-docs/source/user/howto/train-model-locally.rst

 .. todo:: Check that names of the docker containers are correct for the image classifier example.

-You will find that your model has an associate Docker container in DockerHub.
+You will find that your model has an associate Docker container in `DockerHub <https://hub.docker.com/u/deephdc/>`_.
 Please download and run the container with:

 .. code-block:: console